DILL

 REMOVE FLOWER BUDS

 If the dill is budding with flowers, frequent snips can help delay further bolting.
+However, many people choose to keep the flowers blooming to attract pollinators and to allow dill to reseed itself.

-Dill Seeds: If you want dill seed for pickling, seasoning, or to grow more dill, let a few plants bolt and flower.
+Dill Seeds: If you want dill seed for pickling, seasoning, or to grow more dill, let a few plants flower.
 You can harvest seeds from the flowers once they start to turn brown.

 COMMON ISSUES